iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 ## RevocationInfo {#RevocationInfo}

 The `RevocationInfo` object contains the information necessary for a [revoker](#roles) to revoke a verifiable credential.
 For instance, this may include the `id` field of the credential, in which case a [revoker](#roles) must maintain a map to the signing key used for each credential to revoke them.
 It could also be the identifier for the signing key itself on the DID document of the issuer.
-Implementors are free to construct their own `RevocationInfo` types as different singing keys may require different information for revocation.
+Implementors are free to construct their own `RevocationInfo` types as different singing schemes may require different information for revocation.
 For example, revoking a `MerkleKeyCollection2021` requires both the key identifier and its index in the collection.

 Implementors MUST adhere to at least one of the types below, either [KeyRevocation2021](#KeyRevocation2021) or [CredentialRevocation2021].
 Implementors MAY define additional types as-needed.
 A valid `RevocationInfo` type MUST have a `revocationInfoType` field.

 ### KeyRevocation2021
 - Type: `KeyRevocation2021`

 Allows a particular cryptographic public key linked as a verification method to be specified for revocation.
 This may reference any singular verification method such as [Ed25519VerificationKey2018](https://www.w3.org/TR/did-spec-registries/#ed25519verificationkey2018) or [RsaVerificationKey2018](https://www.w3.org/TR/did-spec-registries/#rsaverificationkey2018).
-Verificaiton methods that hold multiple keys as a collection, such as [MerkleKeyCollection2021](../../did/merkle_key_collection), may encode the index of the key to be revoked in the [query](https://www.w3.org/TR/did-core/#dfn-did-queries) of the [DIDUrl](https://www.w3.org/TR/did-core/#did-url-syntax).
+Verificatison methods that hold multiple keys as a collection, such as [MerkleKeyCollection2021](../../did/merkle_key_collection), may encode the index of the key to be revoked in the [query](https://www.w3.org/TR/did-core/#dfn-did-queries) of the [DIDUrl](https://www.w3.org/TR/did-core/#did-url-syntax).

 See the [DID Spec Registry for more verification method types](https://www.w3.org/TR/did-spec-registries/#verification-method-types).